maidsafe/temp_safe_network/sn_cli/README.md

 Switching to 'maidsafe-testnet' network...
 Fetching 'maidsafe-testnet' network connection information from 'https://sn-node.s3.eu-west-2.amazonaws.com/config/node_connection_info.config' ...
 Successfully switched to 'maidsafe-testnet' network in your system!
-If you need write access to the 'maidsafe-testnet' network, you'll need to restart authd, unlock a Safe and re-authorise the CLI again
+If you need write access to the 'maidsafe-testnet' network, you'll need to restart authd (safe auth restart), unlock a Safe and re-authorise the CLI again
 ```

 We're now ready to launch our node and add it as a node.
 This is achieved using `safe node join` as follows: